MofidDev/web-development-course/src/assets/content/html.md

 ## Head Element

-- <mark>There’s not any real content in the head element</mark>; that’s what the body element is for Now let’s look at the elements that can be included inside the head element.
+- There’s not any real content in the head element; that’s what the body element is for Now let’s look at the elements that can be included inside the head element.
 You’ve already seen the title and meta elements, which I’ll cover in a little more detail.
 There are a few other useful elements that belong here as well.

 ### Title Element